Commercial

 Retention and export discipline matter more in licensed venues

 Because incidents can quickly involve police, regulators, or venue security review, the venue should think about retention, footage export, and controlled access before an incident happens.
+Licensed venues often need to find footage quickly and provide a clean record of what was exported, by whom, and for what reason.

 Relevant SecurityWholesalers Product Areas